makersacademy/bowling-challenge/README.md

 $ npm install
 $ nodemon
 ````
-You can also access the app on [my website](http://www.stephengeller.co.uk/bowling) (but beware, bugs!).
+You can also access the app on [my website](http://www.stephengeller.co.uk/bowling).

 Technologies used
 ----------------